libodesign/icons/README.md

 LICENSE
 -------
 See the LICENSE file in this folder for the licensing details.
-By submitting your work, you grant us an irrevocable permission to publish it under this license.
+By submitting your work, you grant us an irrevocable permission to publish it under the licenses specified in that file.

 SPARKLESHARE
 ------------